 - Remove and prick rolls with a skewer to prevent air bubbles from forming when frying.
 Pat dry rolls with paper towels.

-- Heat a non-stick pan with canola oil.
+- Heat a non-stick pan with vegetable oil.
 Pan fry rolls on all sides till golden brown.
 This should take about 5 to 6 minutes.

 - Drain on paper towels.
 Alternatively, you can deep fry rolls without steaming.

 - Slice rolls on a diagonal and serve with your favorite sweet chili sauce.